Flexible Work FAQ

 I am a remote employee located in the Bay Area, will I receive travel reimbursement when I’m asked to work on-site?
 (New 2/8/22)

 Employees whose residence is within 10 defined counties* in/near the Bay Area will not receive reimbursement for travel to and from a Stanford work location.
-For more details and a list of the counties, see Flexible Work Equipment & Expense Guidelines.
+For more details and a list of the counties, see the Expense Guidelines on the Flexible Work Arrangements & Policies page.

 * The 10-county area includes all of the following counties: Santa Clara County, San Mateo County, San Francisco County, Alameda County, Contra Costa County, Marin County, Napa County, Sonoma County, Solano County, or Santa Cruz County.